Young brands in vogue at New York Fashion Week

 Issued on: Modified:

-New York (AFP) – New York Fashion Week kicks off Friday with several big names absent from the runway but a calendar packed full of young designers and emerging labels -- increasingly the event's trademark.
+New York (AFP) – New York Fashion Week got underway Friday with several big names absent from the runway but a calendar packed full of young designers and emerging labels -- increasingly the event's trademark.

-Opening the Fall-Winter 2023 parade on Friday is Rodarte, one of the few major brands returning this year.
+Rodarte opened the Fall-Winter 2023 parade, one of the few major brands to return this year.

 Thom Browne, the new head of the Council of Fashion Designers of America (CFDA) that runs the event, showcases on Tuesday.